-n
+\$30 copay for each Medicare-covered individual outpatient substance abuse session.

+\$20 copay for each Medicare-covered group outpatient substance abuse session.

-Services that are covered for you What you must pay when you get these services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Prior Authorization rules may apply.
+Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers

 Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost- sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient." \$300 copay for each surgical procedures performed in an Outpatient Hospital Facility.
-You must meet the plan-level deductible before the listed cost-share applies. \$225 copay for each surgical procedures performed in an Ambulatory Surgical Center.
-Over-the-Counter (OTC) Products and Essential Food Pantry Items The plan pays a quarterly benefit amount of \$35.
-Any The plan plays up to \$35 quarterly towards the purchase of covered over-the-counter products and essential food pantry items.
-You can order items through the plan's catalog. unused benefit expires at the end of each quarter and cannot be carried over to the next quarter.
-Examples of OTC items include, but are not limited to: adhesive or elastic bandages, antihistamines, analgesics, decongestants, anti- inflammatories, antiseptics, sleep-aids, supplements, incontinence supplies, compression hosiery, toothpaste, denture adhesives, denture cleaners, and gum stimulators.
-Members must spend and order their quarterly allowance within one order.
-Members cannot split the \$35 allowance into multiple orders.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the costsharing amounts for outpatient surgery.
+Even if you stay in the hospital overnight, you might still be considered an "outpatient."

+\$300 copay for each surgical procedures performed in an Outpatient Hospital Facility.
+You must meet the plan-level deductible before the listed cost-share applies.

+\$225 copay for each surgical procedures performed in an Ambulatory Surgical Center.

+Over-the-Counter (OTC) Products and Essential Food Pantry Items

+The plan plays up to \$35 quarterly towards the purchase of covered over-the-counter products and essential food pantry items.
+You can order items through the plan's catalog.

+Examples of OTC items include, but are not limited to: adhesive or elastic bandages, antihistamines, analgesics, decongestants, anti-inflammatories, antiseptics, sleep-aids, supplements, incontinence supplies, compression hosiery, toothpaste, denture adhesives, denture cleaners, and gum stimulators.

 Examples of Essential Food Pantry Items include but are not limited to: peanut butter, rice, canned vegetables, coffee, and Ensure shakes.
 Available products and brands may change throughout the year and subject to availability.

-1 Quantity limits apply to select items.
+Quantity limits apply to select items.

 Items are for personal use only and cannot be ordered for nonmembers, including family and friends who are also Alterwood Advantage Select members.
 Members pay not place orders on behalf of another member.
+The plan pays a quarterly benefit amount of \$35.
+Any unused benefit expires at the end of each quarter and cannot be carried over to the next quarter.

+Members must spend and order their quarterly allowance within one order.
+Members cannot split the \$35 allowance into multiple orders.

-Services that are covered for you What you must pay when you get these services Partial hospitalization services Prior Authorization rules "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. may apply. \$55 copay for each Medicare-covered partial hospitalization program service.
+Services that are covered for you What you must pay when you get these services Partial hospitalization services Prior Authorization rules "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. s55 copay for each Medicare-covered partial hospitalization program service.